Age-Related Infertility at Texas Fertility Center of New Braunfels

 Dr. Hudson will also perform a vaginal ultrasound to assess the number of follicles -antral follicle count- that develop in the course of a normal menstrual cycle, and to check for fibroids, polyps and other physical abnormalities.

 Fertility treatment options for women of advanced maternal age that are experiencing infertility include:

 - Ovulation induction and intrauterine insemination – IUI

 - In vitro fertilization – IVF

 Male age and infertility

 Sperm production continues throughout a man’s lifetime, and men generally don’t see a decline in their ability to reproduce until age 50.
 However, certain health factors can worsen over time and affect sperm health.
 A semen analysis can confirm the existence of male infertility.

 Knowing the facts about age and infertility can help you make decisions about when to start trying to get pregnant, and how quickly to seek treatment.
-Contact Fertility Institute of Texas to schedule a consultation with Dr. Hudson today.
+Contact Texas Fertility Center of New Braunfels to schedule a consultation with Dr. Hudson today.

 New Braunfels 830.608.8004